DenBeke/C-Compiler/README.md

 Testing
 =======

-When running `make build` all test are ran immediately.
+When running `make build` all test are ran immediately, except for the code generation tests.
 If you wish to run the tests again, do `make test`.
+*[Pmachine](http://ansymore.uantwerpen.be/sites/ansymo.ua.ac.be/files/uploads/courses/Compilers/pMachine/index.html) must be compiled in `Pmachine` directory for `test-codegen`: `./install_pmachine.sh`*
 Running individual tests can also be done:

 * `make test-grammar`: tests the grammar
 * `make test-ast`: tests the AST
 * `make test-symboltable`: tests the symbol table
+* `make test-codegen`: code generation scenarios

 Running